So you’re staying here for vísperas de Año Nuevo?

-The wide-eyed young lady working at the Parque Nacional Tierra del Fuego information desk after she realized our requested dates to camp in the park sandwiched New Year’s Eve.
+The wide-eyed young lady working at the Parque Nacional Tierra del Fuego information desk had just realized our requested dates to camp in the park sandwiched New Year’s Eve.
 Michelle and I looked at each other, back at her.
 We nodded.
 She shook her head.

 No?
 As in there is no camping available?
 The park is closed?

-“You can’t do that.
+You can’t do that.
 So many parties in the city!
 Here, let me give you my number.
 I need more papers!
 I give it to so many visitors today.
 We start at 2 de la mañana del un de enero.
 We put on dresses and there will be boys and music.
-And maybe someone can drive you back here?”
-She jotted all of her information down, clearly feeling sorry for the two American travelers with no place to celebrate NYE.
-We politely accepted her information and drove off to set up camp.
-What she didn’t know is we were exactly where we wanted to be, crossing into 2014.
+And maybe someone can drive you back here?

+She jotted down all her information, obviously feeling sorry for two American travelers with no place to celebrate NYE.
+We politely accepted her paper and drove off to set up camp.
+What she didn’t know?
+We were exactly where we wanted to be, crossing into 2014.
 At the end of the world.

 I spent my best New Year’s Eve to date grounded at home, playing endless hours of Donkey Kong Country on the Super Nintendo with my little sister.
 Instead of dwelling on all of the totally awesome things I was missing at some freshman high school party, I threw all of my energy into collecting 9,600 bananas so King and Diddy Kong could welcome 1996 with exactly 96 lives at midnight.
 Midnight struck, 96 glowed on the top right corner of the screen, Tessa and I high-fived and hugged, congratulating each other on our strategic electronic banana collecting.

 We spent December 31, 2013 horseback riding through the mountains of Ushuaia and hiking up Martial Glacier.
-We picked up some terrible whiskey and some weird Argentinian champagne that we still aren’t entirely sure contained alcohol, and drove out-of-town to the End of the World and our tiny green tent.
+We picked up some terrible whiskey and some weird Argentinian champagne that we still aren’t entirely sure contained alcohol, and drove back to the End of the World and our tiny green tent.

-Michelle, don’t take this the wrong way, but I don’t think we should do a New Year’s kiss this year.”
+Michelle, don’t take this the wrong way, but I don’t think we should do a New Year’s kiss this year.

-She burst out laughing.
-“I was just hoping for a New Year’s hug.”
+I was just hoping for a New Year’s hug.

-We settled for an awkward New Year’s pat on the back and were sleeping by 12:15, happily exhausted from the day, and all the days of 2013.
+We settled for an awkward New Year’s pat on the back and were sleeping by 12:15, exhausted from the day, and all the days of 2013.
 Best New Years ever.
 Second only to Donkey Kong.